ucsb-coral/coral/docs/DESIGN.md

 **CS148 Changes:**
 - In this area, we have been adding new features within the framework, so the stack and system design has not changed significantly
+- We have been using a direct get from the mobile devices to the UCSB API for dining services but are currently moving that utility to the firebase server.
+This is in keeping with the diagram above.
+The Firebase server will update the menus once a day and store them.
+The mobile devices will get() from our server.
+- We will have migrated the events api call to firebase as well by the end of the quarter.

 ## Team Decisions